omarfaruk7022/omarfaruk7022/README.md

 - 🌱 I’m a MERN-stack | Fron-end Developer in **Reactjs , Nextjs**

-- 👨‍💻 All of my projects are available at <a href="https://omarfarukdev.vercel.app/" target="_blank">
+- 👨‍💻 All of my projects are available in <a href="https://omarfarukdev.vercel.app/" target="_blank">
 My portfolio

 - 💬 Ask me about MERN ,Reactjs, Nextjs